Unexpected sign of Alzheimer’s may help predict it

 Are you worried your elderly parent may be suffering from the early signs of Alzheimer’s?
 Encompass can help

-All Encompass services are directed by registered nurses or licensed clinical social workers with no long-term contracts.
+All Encompass services are directed by registered nurses or social workers with no long-term contracts.
 Contact us today.

 “Physicians Choice Private Duty solves the challenges families face in caring for aging parents, with a focus on strategies that keep them in their homes.
 To learn more about our solutions, visit us today..”